kamaladafrica/codice-fiscale/README.md

 ### Support for omocode levels

-A *codice fiscale* can be omocodic (when two people have same codice fiscale).
+A *codice fiscale* can be omocodic if two or more people share the same codice fiscale ([learn more on Wikipedia](https://it.wikipedia.org/wiki/Omocodia)).

 Level indicates how many letters are changed.
 A letter is changed when another person has the same *codice fiscale*, so a omocode level 2 means that at least 3 people have the same *codice fiscale*.

 Level is 0 <= level <= 7.

 You can change omocode level using `toOmocodeLevel`.
 The method `normalized` is the same as `toOmocodeLevel(0)`

 ```java
 Person person =	Person.builder()
 	.firstname("Mario")